Washington Huskies football

-The school's all-time record ranks 20th by win percentage and 19th by total victories among FBS schools as of 2018.
+Washington's 422 conference victories rank second in the legacy Pac-12's history.
+The school's all-time record ranks 22nd by win percentage and 18th by total victories among FBS schools as of 2023.
 Washington holds the FBS record for the longest unbeaten streak at 64 consecutive games, as well as the second-longest winning streak at 40 wins in a row.
-There have been a total of 12 unbeaten seasons in school history, including seven perfect seasons.
+There have been a total of 13 unbeaten seasons in school history, including eight perfect seasons.
+Washington is often referred to as a top "Quarterback U" due to the long history of its quarterbacks playing in the National Football League (NFL).
+Dating back to Hall of Famer Warren Moon in 1976, 17 of the last 23 quarterbacks who have led the team in passing for at least one season have gone on to play in the NFL.